https://invisible-island.net/ncurses/man/

 called on window win uses blocking or non-blocking reads.
 If delay is

-negative, a blocking read is used, waiting indefinitely for input.
-If
+negative, curses uses a blocking read, waiting indefinitely for input.

-delay is zero, a non-blocking read is used; an input character reading
+If delay is zero, the read is non-blocking; an input character reading

 function returns ERR if no input is pending.
 If delay is positive, an